-What is the expected output of a photovoltaic module mounted on a south-facing roof at a 30 degree angle?
-What temperatures does a module reach when mounted on a flat roof or on a façade?
-How much energy can a transparent or opaque prefabricated façade component with integrated photovoltaic module produce?
-What are the benefits resulting from the combination of a storage system with a photovoltaic system?
-Which inverter should be used?
-What are the effects of a photovoltaic system on the power grid?
-The PV Integration Lab is an open-air laboratory that can answer precisely these questions ‑ for manufacturers, architects, installers and sales people.
-In this laboratory, both free-standing photovoltaic modules and systems as well as those integrated into architectural structures can be tested for their electrical performance under real-life conditions.
-In addition, photovoltaic systems can be combined with storage systems, allowing their impact on the power grid to be monitored.
+What would the output be of a photovoltaic module mounted on a south-facing roof at a 30-degree angle?
+What temperatures would a module mounted on a flat roof or façade reach?
+How much energy would a transparent or opaque prefabricated façade component with an integrated photovoltaic module produce?
+What would be the added value of combining a storage system and a photovoltaic system?
+Which inverter would be best?
+What are a photovoltaic system’s effects on the electricity grid?
+The PV Integration Lab is an open-air laboratory that answers precisely these questions – for those involved in manufacturing, planning, installation and sales.

-The laboratory has a model of a roof structure of 20 square meters (5 x 4 m), which can be tilted up to 60° and aligned in any direction.
-In this way roof slopes and other building envelope components can be positioned realistically.
-The structure is linked to a monitoring system that measures parameters in real time such as electrical power, temperature or the effects of radiation and thus the efficiency of the installed modules.
-A façade model (4 x 6 m) allows one to test, under real conditions in the laboratory, the performance of photovoltaic modules which are integrated into solar-active façades.
-In order to be able to work as realistically as possible, care was taken during the construction of the test façade that it can even support heavy façade components in any weather without any difficulty.
-The structure is divided into six modules measuring 2 x 2 m in order to accommodate several components simultaneously.
-The measuring system of the test façade can also investigate complex systems, for example those in which photovoltaic systems, electrical storage modules and control systems interact.
+The research teams work with a mock-up of a 20-square-metre roof structure (5x4m) that can be tilted up to 60 degrees and oriented in any direction.
+This realistically replicates roof pitches and other components of the building envelope.
+A monitoring system is connected to the structure to measure parameters such as electrical power, temperature and radiation effects – and thus the efficiency of the installed modules – in real time.
+A model façade (4x6m) allows the performance of photovoltaic modules integrated into solar-active façades to be tested in the laboratory under realistic conditions.
+To maximise the reality of these conditions, care was taken in the construction of the test façade to ensure that it can effortlessly support heavy façade components in all weather conditions.
+The structure is divided into six 2x2m modules and can thus support several components simultaneously.
+The test façade’s measuring system can also assess complex systems in which, for example, photovoltaic systems, electrical storage modules and control systems are combined.

-The facility additionally has a climate box, which allows the temperature of the interior area of the respective façade component to adapt to conventional living room temperatures.
-A standard photovoltaic system, which is connected to a storage and charging device, additionally allows the testing of innovative energy storage systems.
-Storage systems are the key to optimising the relationship between locally produced energy and the energy consumption of a building.
+The facility additionally has a climate box, which allows the temperature of the interior area of the respective façade component to adapt to conventional indoor temperatures.
+A standard photovoltaic system connected to a storage and charging device additionally allows us to test innovative energy storage systems.
+Storage systems are the key to optimising the relationship between locally produced energy and a building’s energy consumption.